Ghostery: Criticism

 Under its former owner Evidon, Ghostery had an opt-in feature called GhostRank.
-GhostRank took note of ads encountered and blocked, then sent that information back to advertisers who could then use that data to change their ads to avoid further being blocked; although this feature is meant to incentivize advertisers to create less intrusive ads and thus a better web experience, the data can just as easily be used to create more malicious ads that escape detection.
+GhostRank took note of ads encountered and blocked, then sent that information back to advertisers who could then use that data to change their ads to avoid further being blocked; although this feature is meant to incentivize advertisers to create less intrusive ads and thus a better web experience, the data could just as easily have been used to create more malicious ads that escape detection.

 Not everyone sees Evidon's business model as conflict-free.
 Jonathan Mayer, a Stanford graduate student and privacy advocate, has said: "Evidon has a financial incentive to encourage the program's adoption and discourage alternatives like Do Not Track and cookie blocking as well as to maintain positive relationships with intrusive advertising companies".

 In July 2018, with version 8.2, Ghostery started showing advertisements of its own to users.
 Burda claims that the advertisements do not send personal data back to their servers and that they do not create a personal profile.
 This was a program called Ghostery Rewards and has been discontinued.